cFischi/cFish/sop.md

    - Commit to feature branches
    - Push to GitHub

-2. **WordPress.com Update Methods**

-   **Method A: Git Updater (Preferred for Theme Updates)**
+2. **Testing Approaches**

+   **Approach A: Manual Testing (Recommended for Initial Tests)**
+   - Push changes to feature branch on GitHub
-   - After pushing to GitHub, log into WordPress.com
+   - Log into WordPress.com dashboard
-   - Navigate to Dashboard → Appearance → Themes
+   - Navigate to Tools → GitHub Deployments
-   - Git Updater will show notification if updates available
-   - Click "Update" to pull latest changes from GitHub

-   **Method B: Manual File Upload**
-   - For specific file changes, download from GitHub
-   - Use theme/plugin editor to update individual files
+   - Manually trigger deployment from feature branch
-   - Test changes immediately after update
+   - Test changes on live or staging site

-   **Method C: Full Theme Upload**
-   - Download complete theme ZIP from GitHub
-   - Upload via Appearance → Themes → Add New → Upload

-3. **Testing Procedures**
-   - After updating from GitHub, follow testing procedures in [WordPress.com Testing Guide](wordpress-com-testing.md)
-   - Document any issues in GitHub repository issues
+   **Approach B: Automated Testing**
+   - Configure automatic deployments for certain branches
+   - Push to designated testing branch
+   - Changes automatically deploy to WordPress.com
+   - Monitor deployment status in run logs

+   **Approach C: Staging Site Testing**
+   - For Business plans with staging sites
-   - Fix issues in Cursor, push to GitHub, then update again
+   - Configure GitHub deployments to update staging environment

-4. **Deployment Finalization**
+   - Test thoroughly before promoting to production

+3. **Deployment to Production**
    - After successful testing, merge feature branch to main
+   - If automatic deployments are enabled, changes will deploy automatically
-   - Update WordPress.com one final time from main branch
+   - If using manual deployments, trigger final deployment from dashboard
-   - Add entry to changelog.md
+   - Verify deployment in run logs
+   - Document changes in changelog

+4. **Monitoring Deployments**
+   - Check Tools → GitHub Deployments → Deployment Run Logs
+   - Review status of all deployments
+   - Troubleshoot any failed deployments
+   - Document deployment history

-### Maintaining Code Synchronization
+### Maintaining Code Integrity

 1. **GitHub as Source of Truth**
-   - Always consider GitHub repository as the canonical source code
+   - Always treat GitHub repository as the canonical source code
-   - Any direct edits on WordPress.com should be documented and committed back to GitHub
+   - Direct edits on WordPress.com should be avoided when possible

-2. **Periodic Verification**
-   - Monthly: Verify WordPress.com theme files match GitHub repository
-   - If discrepancies found, update from GitHub to ensure consistency
+   - If emergency changes are made directly on WordPress.com, commit those changes back to GitHub

+2. **Version Control Best Practices**
+   - Use semantic versioning for releases
+   - Tag significant releases in GitHub
+   - Maintain a detailed changelog
+   - Use descriptive commit messages

-3. **Plugin Update Procedures**
+3. **Backup Procedures**
-   - Keep Git Updater plugin updated for security
-   - Document any changes to integration configuration
+   - WordPress.com handles backups of the production site
+   - GitHub preserves code history and versions
+   - Consider additional backup solutions for critical projects

+### GitHub Actions Integration (Advanced)

+1. **Pre-Deployment Processing**
+   - Create GitHub Actions workflows for:
+     - Code linting and validation
+     - Asset compilation (Sass, JavaScript, etc.)
+     - Automated testing
+   - Configure these to run before deployment

+2. **Notification Workflows**
+   - Set up GitHub Actions to notify team of successful/failed deployments
+   - Integrate with Slack, email, or other notification systems

 ## Content Updates